canonical/wordpress-k8s-operator/README.md

 The image to spin up is specified in the `image` charm configuration option using standard docker notation (eg. 'localhost:32000/mywork-rev42').
-Images must be publicly accessible.
-Default is the Dockerhub `wordpress:php7.3` image.
+The default image is Dockerhub's `wordpress:php7.3` image, but you can also use private images by specifying `image_user` and `image_pass` charm configuration.

-Standard configuration for the Wordpress image is in standard Juju config.
+Configuration for the Wordpress image is in standard Juju config.
 In particular:

 * `db_host`, `db_user` & `db_password`.
 This charm may in future be relatable
    to a MySQL deployment, when the MySQL charm is updated to support cross